Cnasboll/HLF25-2/v04/README.md

     relation: Mother
     qualifiers: [deceased]
 ```
-But we simply don't trust the API to consitently adhere to any parseable format for it to be worth that effort!
+But we simply don't trust the API to consistently adhere to any parseable format for it to be worth that effort!

 Secondly, in the following example:
 ```